MrAMS/bazel-chisel-demo/README.md

+> [!WARNING]
-⚠️ DEPRECATED: This repository is outdated and no longer maintained.
+> DEPRECATED: This repository is outdated and no longer maintained.
 Please refer to the more modern version [MrAMS/bazel-chisel-verilator-openroad-demo](https://github.com/MrAMS/bazel-chisel-verilator-openroad-demo).
 ---

 # Bazel Chisel Demo